 Copper cookware has long been the stuff of Hollywood fantasy.
-Think of those movies where Diane Keaton or Meryl Streep lounge around their million-dollar Hamptons kitchen contemplating whether to choose the handsome young doctor or the more age-appropriate yet still comely leading man next door.
+Think of those movies where Diane Keaton or Meryl Streep lounge around a million-dollar Hamptons kitchen contemplating whether to choose the handsome young doctor or the more age-appropriate yet still comely leading man next door.
 There’s always a pot rack hanging above the heroine’s quartz-surfaced island swinging with the most beautiful, polished copper kettles, skillets, and pans that a set designer’s budget can buy.

 Off the silver screen, copper is a little harder to come by.
 Not many commercial kitchens or restaurants use copper cookware, as it’s expensive compared to traditional steel pots and pans.
 For the home cook with a little money to spend, though, copper can be a tremendous option for your everyday meal preparation.